NimaFathi/posepred/README.md

     data_type=test
 ```
 See [here](https://github.com/vita-epfl/posepred/blob/master/ARGS_README.md#preprocessing) for more details about preprocessing arguments.
+This process should be repeated for training, validation and test set.
+This is a one-time use api and later you just use the saved jsonl files.

-## Training
+# Training
-Train models from scratch:
+Given the preprocessed data, train models from scratch:
 ```bash
 python -m api.train model=st_transformer \
     train_dataset=$DATASET_TRAIN_PATH \